DACA Lawyer in Hackensack Helping you find your Next Step to Citizenship

 - Had no lawful status as of June 15, 2012

-- No serious misdemeanor convictions or three total misdemeanors
+- Had no serious misdemeanor convictions or three total misdemeanors

 Upon approval, individuals received a renewable two-year period of deferred action from deportation.
 Approved individuals could apply for Employment Authorization Documents (EAD), to be eligible for employment in the United States.